Conservation and restoration of human remains: Mummies

-Some previous treatments which were thought to help in the preservation of mummified remains but ultimately led to further damage include curing the remains by smoking them and applying solutions of copper salts to exposed skin.
+Some previous treatments which were thought to help preserve mummified remains but ultimately led to further damage include curing remains by smoking them and applying solutions of copper salts to exposed skin.

 The Artefact Lab at the University of Pennsylvania Museum of Archaeology and Anthropology (Penn Museum) provides examples and images of mummy preservation.
-The lab's collection provides insight into ongoing conservation projects on mummies and related artifacts in their collection.
+The lab's collection offers insight into ongoing conservation projects on mummies and related artifacts in their collection.

 Bog bodies

-Bog bodies are human remains which have been found in peat bogs in various locations around the world.
-They have been preserved naturally in varying degrees due to the specific conditions of peat bogs.
+Bog bodies are human remains which have been discovered in peat bogs around the world.
+They have been preserved naturally to varying degrees due to the specific conditions of peat bogs.
 Despite their natural preservation, these remains are sensitive to deterioration after being removed from their original locations.
 Freeze-drying is an accepted method of preserving bog bodies in museum collections.
-Some notable bog body discoveries include the Tollund Man of Denmark, the Elling Woman of Denmark, the Cashel Man of Ireland, the Huldremose Woman of Denmark, the Girl of the Uchter Moor of Germany, the Lindow Man of England, and the Yde Girl of the Netherlands.
+Some bog body discoveries include the Tollund Man of Denmark, the Elling Woman of Denmark, the Cashel Man of Ireland, the Huldremose Woman of Denmark, the Girl of the Uchter Moor of Germany, the Lindow Man of England, and the Yde Girl of the Netherlands.
 For a more comprehensive list of examples, see List of bog bodies.

 A record of the preservation of the Tollund Man's head, which took place in 1951 and involved replacing the bog water in the cells with liquid paraffin wax, can be read on the Tollund Man's website hosted by the Silkeborg Public Library, Silkeborg Museum, and Amtscentret for Undervisning.